Home > Become a Notary > How to Become an Idaho Notary

 • The notary’s state-issued commission number

-If desired by the notary, the stamp may also include the words “my commission expires:” followed by the notary’s current commission expiration date.
+• A notary stamp may also include the words “my commission expires:” followed by the notary’s current commission expiration date.

 How much can an Idaho notary public charge for performing notarial acts?